brayden-marshall/Logo/README.md

 # Logo

-## Bugs
+## Issues

 - commands that take three RGB values as input do not have any range checking on arguments

-- Lexer does not properly return errors: create a custom error type `LexResult` and have lexer.next() return Option<LexResult>
+- LexError type is currently incomplete; add more error variants to cover specific situations

+- `parser.rs` is returning String as an error type; implement a ParseError type with required variants

 ## Thoughts For Improvement

 Because I don't know what I'm doing, I'm just gonna brainstorm some things that I think I should be doing.

 - remove all type-checking from the initial build of the AST, do a second pass for type-checking... this ,,should'' allow for more easily adding a symbol table later on

-- refactor parser.rs to mirror lexer.rs: create a parser object, that is an iterator over expressions, etc.
+- refactor parser.rs to mirror lexer.rs: create a parser object, that is an iterator over expressions, etc. (not sure about this, expect further humming and hawing)

-#### CLI Improvements
-- (DONE) allow for reading input from a file as well as interactive shell (read incrementally rather than the whole file into memory at once)
-- add verbosity option to allow printing debug statements or not

 ## Supported Commands